Introducing PLaTO - the University of Georgia's renewed commitment to peer education.

 - Faculty interested in requesting tutoring for their course should contact Sarah Cramer at firstname.lastname@example.org.

-- Students interested in becoming a Peer Learning Assitant can click the following links for more information.
+- Students interested in becoming a Peer Learning Assistant should click here for more information.